15 Money Mistakes College Students Make

 BIG Ideas:

-• Creating a budget to avoid overspending, paying student loans on time, and avoiding excess debt can help you get off to a good financial start.
+- Creating a budget to avoid overspending, paying your bills on time, and avoiding excess debt can help you get off to a good financial start.

-Yup, from your first day, you’ll have to figure out how much money you have and how much money you’ll need to meet your expenses and pay for those extras that make college life so much fun – like the concerts, road trips, and of course, late-night pizza deliveries.
+Yup, you’ll have to figure out how much money you have, how much money you’ll need to pay your bills, how much money you should set aside for all those extras that make college life so much fun – like the concerts, road trips, and of course, late-night pizza deliveries.
 (You have to have those!).

 Money mistakes to learn from